FirstChoice112/E-Commerse/frontend/README.md

 As of October 2024, the front-end part of the responsive React application has its first draft togheter with an Admin panel in the frontend and Backend endpoints.
 Currently working on:

-- Trello, userstories and commenting up potential improvements
+- Trello, user stories, and commenting on potential improvements.

 ## Table of Contents